-No complications are observed in treatment with fat injection when they are performed in the hands of an experienced doctor.
-However, indiviuals vary greatly in their anatomy, physical reactions and ability to heal.
-It is not possible to make a 100% prediction for outcome of treatment with injectables.
+No complications are observed in treatment with a fat injection when they are performed in the hands of an experienced doctor.
+However, individuals vary greatly in their anatomy, physical reactions and ability to heal.
+It is not possible to make a 100% prediction for the outcome of treatment with injectables.

 There is no risk of allergy after treatment with fat injection since the fat is harvested from a patient’s own body.

 Fat injections are usually administered in the doctor’s office.
-However, if it is combined with facelift, neck lift, browlift or any other procedure, it must be done in the hospital as well.
+However, if it is combined with a facelift, neck lift, brow lift or any other procedure, it must be done in the hospital as well.

-Do I need to get an anaesthetic for the fat injection procedure?
+Do I need to get an anesthetic for the fat injection procedure?

 Fat injection is performed under local anesthesia in both the donor site and the recipient site.
 The patient can be sedated if necessary.
 If a sedative is given, you will need someone to drive you home after the procedure.